home

 const allocator = gpa.allocator();

-// This pool can only create and destroy our User
+// This pool can only create and destroy a User

 var user_pool = std.heap.MemoryPool(User).init(allocator);